alekdavis/PlexBackup/README.md

 Indicates in which case the script must send an attachment along with th email notification.
 Values: _Never_ (default), _OnError_, _OnSuccess_, _Always_.

+_-NoLogo_

+Supresses the version and copyright message normally displayed in the beginning of the script run.

+_-Cls_

+Clears the console screen in the beginning of the script run.

 _-&lt;CommonParameters&gt;_